ciucol/alkemy-nodejs/README.md

 5. Endpoints

 ### `Day 2`
+6. JWT and express-validator

-6. Register/Login -> with express-validator and JWT
+7. Register/Login -> with

+8. Characters Create